thinh77/Flaskr/README.md

 # Flaskr
-A simple blogging application built using Flask
+A simple blogging application built using Flask.